 When a member of the public requests a City document in an accessible format or information with a communication support, the department of origin is responsible for the cost of conversion, materials and distribution of information.
 If the materials are directly related to the work of an Advisory Committee, costs will be the responsibility of the Office of the City Clerk.

 Supervisors and managers shall monitor current practices to ensure compliance.

-Failure to comply with this Policy may result in disciplinary action, up to and including dismissal.
+Failure to comply with the AODA regulations can result in Provincial administrative penalties, and failure to comply with this procedure may result in disciplinary action, up to and including dismissal.